andysuth/control-alt-diagnostics/Plasma-Modelling/readme.md

   - **Boundary Conditions**: Absorbing or reflecting boundaries as required.
   - **Field Solvers**: Definitions for electromagnetic field updates and Poisson solvers.

-- 'indiSpec.py'
+- `indiSpec.py`
 A Python-based post-processing script for analyzing electron energy spectra from VSim PIC simulations.
 The script:

   - Loads HDF5 particle data dumps for specified species (e.g., electrons from hydrogen and helium)
   - Computes total charge and kinetic energy across simulation time
   - Generates histograms of energy distributions for different spatial regions
   - Calculates **impact ionization yield rates** based on gas-specific cross sections
   - Produces time-resolved plots of:
     - Total charge and energy evolution
     - Instantaneous and cumulative yield
     - Energy spectra with spatial filtering
   - Fits linear trends to cumulative yield vs. time, estimating yield rates in pC/ps

   The script outputs `.png` visualizations and a summary `.txt` file containing quantitative results.
 It is designed to support kinetic analysis of beam–plasma interactions, especially in the context of plasma wakefield acceleration where secondary ionization plays a role in plasma response and diagnostics.

-- 'initialExample.sl'
+- `initialExample.sl`
 A template slurm file for requesting and scheduling the computational resource request